QITPlusGIS/QITPlusGIS.github.io/toc/readme.md

 ## Process to implement methods
 Preferred tool to implement methods was [ArcGIS Pro](https://pro.arcgis.com/).
 It did very good job at starting steps of processing **Digital Elevation Model** needed as core dataset.
 But it ended up with extremely complicated inefficient way with no geo-processing tools (including scripts) available for extracting the **Longest Flow Path** needed as input for TOC methods, making this tool hardly usable for scalable automated process.

-Some time was spent with [SAGA](https://saga-gis.sourceforge.io/) which provides extensive automated geoscientific analysis tools including hydrology.
+Some time was spent with [SAGA](https://saga-gis.sourceforge.io/) which provides extensive automated geoscientific analysis tools including hydrology, and does provide python wrapping around tools to relatively seamlessly **integrate into ArcGIS Pro** as toolbox.
 But the most efficient way to automate process turned out to be using [QGIS](https://qgis.org/) in combination with [GRASS GIS](https://grass.osgeo.org/).

 QGIS similarly as ArcGIS Pro excel at gis datasets and layers handling and provides large number of GIS analysis tools.
 It was used for handling initial DEM datasets, stitching together [The Digital Elevation Model (DEM) 5 Metre Grid of Australia](https://pid.geoscience.gov.au/dataset/ga/89644) with [SRTM-derived 1 Second Digital Elevation Model](https://pid.geoscience.gov.au/dataset/ga/72759) to cover whole evaluation area (high resolution [DEM coverage](https://elevation.fsdf.org.au/) is still sparse across QLD).
 From there GRASS was used to generate sub-watershed areas, importantly longest flow paths and all other calculations for rainfall gauges extracted from [Guardian IMS](https://live.guardianims.com/) for about 115 test sites, with about 50 TOC values provided by [JBP](https://jbpacific.com.au/).

 ### DEM to Drainage Direction and Flow Accumulation
 After pre-processing DEM to cover whole test area (watersheds) in QGIS the Drainage Direction and Flow Accumulation was calculated using [r.watershed](https://grass.osgeo.org/grass82/manuals/r.watershed.html).

-The following is done via python script (grass/toc.py) which does all the rest required to calculate values for TOC methods.
+The following is done via python script (provided in grass/toc.py) which does all the rest required to calculate values for TOC methods.
 It is to be run from within GRASS simple Python editor.

 ## Presenting results
 Early in the process it was identified that generating PDFs with over 100 maps (one for each Gauge site) to analyse and discuss results is extremely cumbersome.
 Taking into account QIT Plus wants to start using ArcGIS JS for online map interface such example interface was built for this project.